elkomy13/News-Classification-and-Analysis-using-Natural-Language-Processing/README.md

 # Key Components:

-Data Collection and Preprocessing: Cleaned and preprocessed the dataset from inshorts.com, removing noise and tokenizing text for analysis.
+# Data Collection and Preprocessing:

+Cleaned and preprocessed the dataset from inshorts.com by performing various text preprocessing steps:

+1-Lowercasing: Standardized text to lowercase for uniformity.

+2- URL Removal: Eliminated URLs to reduce noise in the dataset.

+3- HTML Tags Removal: Stripped HTML tags for cleaner text.

+4- Abbreviation Replacement: Replaced abbreviations to enhance readability.

+5- Emoji Removal: Removed emojis for a more focused analysis.

+6- Tokenization: Tokenized the text to break it down into meaningful units.

+7- Stopword Removal: Eliminated common stopwords to focus on significant content.

+8- Punctuation Removal: Removed unnecessary punctuation marks.

+# Topic Classification:
-Topic Classification: Developed NLP classification models using techniques like logistic regression, random forests, and even explored deep learning architectures like CNNs and transformers (BERT).
+Developed NLP classification models using Bag-of-Words (BOW) pipelined with a multinomial model.
+Explored various techniques, including logistic regression, random forests, and delved into deep learning architectures such as CNNs and transformers (BERT).

-Model Training and Evaluation: Trained models on a labeled dataset, fine-tuning for improved accuracy, and evaluated performance using metrics like accuracy, precision, recall, and F1-score.
+# Model Training and Evaluation:
+Trained the models on a labeled dataset, fine-tuning for improved accuracy.
+Evaluated performance using key metrics such as accuracy, precision, recall, and F1-score.

-Topic Analysis and Insights: Uncovered trends, popular topics, and patterns in news coverage, providing a deeper understanding of public discourse over time.
+# Topic Analysis and Insights:
+Uncovered trends, popular topics, and patterns in news coverage, providing a deeper understanding of public discourse over time.

-Visualization and Reporting: Created visually informative representations, including topic distribution plots, word clouds, and trend graphs, to present findings.
+# Visualization and Reporting:
+Created visually informative representations, including topic distribution plots, word clouds, and trend graphs, to present findings

 # Outcomes: